aredondo/check_passenger/README.md

 This allows to monitor a resource, together with how much of it is being used by each application.
 Note though, that when monitoring a particular counter for all the applications in this way, it won't be possible to set alerts—just add an additional check for the alert you want to set for an application or globally.

-All these examples work the same with processes, live processes, request queue, and memory.
+All these examples work the same with processes, live processes, request queue size, and memory.
+The exception is the check for requests waiting in the top-level queue, which is just a global counter.

 ## Passenger Live Processes